Curbside Collection Overview

 • Sort your waste materials correctly

-1. Review the recycling and garbage webpages to learn what belongs in the totes and what must be taken to a Recycling Centre
+1. Review the organics, recyclables, glass and garbage webpages to learn what belongs in the totes and what must be taken to a Recycling Centre

-2. Use the Cowichan Recyclopedia, or download the Cowichan Recycles app on Google Play or the Apple App Store to find out how to recycle or dispose of a specific item
+2. Use the Cowichan Recyclopedia, or download the Cowichan Recycles app on Google Play or the Apple App Store to find out how to dispose of a specific item

-3. For curbside recycling, please ensure that materials are kept loose within the tote
+3. Please ensure that materials are kept loose within the blue recyclable tote and yellow glass bin

 • Be Bear Aware and do not leave your totes out overnight.